Hemangiomas of Infancy

 Also known as: strawberry birthmarks, red birthmark

-Most hemangiomas in infants grow in areas that do not interfere with other organs or cause disfigurement and just require observation by the doctor; but a small amount of them, for example, can grow in areas that interfere with:
+Most hemangiomas in infants grow in areas that do not interfere with other organs or cause disfigurement and just require observation by a doctor; but a small amount of them can grow in areas that interfere with:

 Read more detailed information about different kinds of hemangiomas found in children.

 What are the treatment options for hemangiomas of infancy?